mikblacklab/ResBazLessons2017/etherpad.md

 All content is publicly available under the Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/

-Welcome to Room 201,202,203!
+# Welcome to the Research Bazaar Dunedin

-Welcome to the Research Bazaar Dunedin
+## Welcome to Room 201,202,203!

 Feb 8 - 10 2017

 See here for our schedule:
 https://2017.resbaz.com/dunedin